sudoist/hugo-jcos.io/content/posts/switching-from-wordpress-to-hugo.md

 Learned a couple of new stuff along the way.

+To check out the messed up WordPress install you can visit [https://wp.johncosio.com/](https://wp.johncosio.com/)

+I also backed up the whole working site as static thanks to [HTTrack](https://www.httrack.com/.

+It can be visited at [https://static.jcos.io/](https://static.jcos.io/)

 What do you think?

 Are you considering moving to static site generators like VuePress, Jekyll and Hugo?